STL (file format): ASCII

-The structure of the format suggests that other possibilities exist (e.g., facets with more than one loop, or loops with more than three vertices).
-In practice, however, all facets are simple triangles.
+The structure of the format suggests that other possibilities exist (e.g., facets with more than one loop, or loops with more than three vertices), although the file format description refers only to triangle tessellations.

 Whitespace (spaces, tabs, newlines) may be used anywhere in the file except within numbers or words.
 The spaces between facet and normal and between outer and loop are required.

-Binary STL
+Binary

-Because ASCII STL files can be very large, a binary version of STL exists.
-A binary STL file has an 80-character header (which is generally ignored, but should never begin with solid because that may lead some software to assume that this is an ASCII STL file).
+Because ASCII STL files can be large, a binary version of STL exists.
+A binary STL file has an 80-character header that is generally ignored, but should never begin with the ASCII representation of the string solid, as that may lead some software to confuse it with an ASCII STL file.
 Following the header is a 4-byte little-endian unsigned integer indicating the number of triangular facets in the file.
 Following that is data describing each triangle in turn.
 The file simply ends after the last triangle.

-Each triangle is described by twelve 32-bit floating-point numbers: three for the normal and then three for the X/Y/Z coordinate of each vertex – just as with the ASCII version of STL.
+Each triangle is described by 12 32-bit floating-point numbers: 3 for the normal and then 3 for the X/Y/Z coordinate of each vertex – just as with the ASCII version of STL.
 After these follows a 2-byte ("short") unsigned integer that is the "attribute byte count" – in the standard format, this should be zero because most software does not understand anything else.

 Floating-point numbers are represented as IEEE floating-point numbers and are assumed to be little-endian, although this is not stated in documentation.